keirthana/anbox-cloud-docs/howto/cluster/configure-nodes.md

 (sec-config-gpu-slots)=
 ## Configure GPU slots and GPU encoder slots

 GPU slots are used to share GPUs amongst instances.
-See [GPUs and instances](https://discourse.ubuntu.com/t/17768) and [GPU slots](https://discourse.ubuntu.com/t/about-capacity-planning/28717#gpu-slots-2) for more information.
+See {ref}`exp-gpus-instances` and {ref}`sec-gpu-slots` for more information.

 Each GPU-equipped cluster node is configured with a number of GPU slots and a number of GPU encoder slots.
-See [Node-specific configuration](https://discourse.ubuntu.com/t/ams-configuration/20872#node-specific-configuration-1) for the default values that are used.
+See {ref}`sec-node-configuration` for the default values that are used.
 Nodes without GPU are configured with 0 GPU slots and 0 GPU encoder slots.

 Use the following commands to change the number of GPU slots and GPU encoder slots for a node: